neuronsimulator/nrn/simctrl/cvode.rst

         Returns NetCon (2) or SelfEvent (3) information currently on the event queue.
-        If the type is 2,  NetCon information currently on the event queue is returned: delivery times are returned in tvec and the corresponding NetCon objects are returned in the List arg.
+        If the type is 2,  NetCon information currently on the event queue is returned: delivery times are returned in tvec and the corresponding NetCon objects are returned in the :class:`List` arg.
 If the type is 3, SelfEvent information is returned: delivery times are returned in tvec, the flags are returned in flagvec, and the SelfEvent targets (ArtificialCells are PointProcesses) returned in the List arg.